USC leader to quit over handling of sex abuse scandal

 The gynecologist, Dr. George Tyndall, was accused of going far beyond his medical duties during exams at the student health service center.
 Tyndall has denied any wrongdoing.

 Earlier this week, 200 professors signed a letter calling for Nikias' resignation.
 The professors accused Nikias of having been tone-deaf and of having failed to grasp the scope of the damage the scandal was doing to the university.
-The board responded then by stoutly defending Nikias' handling of the scandal, which has already led to at least 12 lawsuits.
-At least 300 women have come forward to share their experiences.
+The board responded then by defending Nikias' handling of the scandal, which has already led to at least 11 lawsuits.
+Around 300 people have called a hotline set up by the university where former patients could report complaints, a university spokesperson said earlier this week.

 On Friday, the board signaled that it had changed its mind.
 "We have heard the message that something is broken and that urgent and profound actions are needed," the executive committee said.